I2EN Accredited Programmes for Nuclear Energy

 WHO AWARDS THE ACCREDITATION?

-The High Commissioner for Atomic Energy and I2EN President awards the I2EN Label based on the recommendations of the Committee of Experts.
+The High Commissioner for Atomic Energy and I2EN President awards the I2EN Seal based on the recommendations of the Committee of Experts.

 Master of Science in Nuclear Energy (MNE) – Paris-Saclay University